-Desire Paths may be visible as traces of use or wear that signpost preferred methods of interaction, be that with object or environment (including the body).
-The implicit claim is that they represent an unbiased indication of our authentic response and suggest frequency of real world engagement.
+Desire Paths are visible as traces of use or wear that signpost preferred methods of interaction, be that with object or environment (including the body).
+The implicit claim is that they represent an unbiased indication of our authentic response and suggest frequency of real-world engagement.
 They show up as patterns and deviations, experienced in all aspects of our daily lives and have the capacity to affect and shape our ideas.
-They are seen in diverse contexts such as landscaping, urban planning, user interfaces in technology and in the ways in which we respond to the objects we wear and use.
-They make explicit our desires for speed, ease, comfort, novelty and beauty.
+They are seen in such diverse contexts as urban planning, time-worn interiors and through appropriation of social media platforms, emerging also through ways in which we respond to the garments we wear and the objects we use.
+They make explicit our intuitive desires for speed, ease, comfort, novelty and beauty.

-Such traces sit at the intersection of design and user experience.
-Rather than predicting object or environment interaction or navigation, we will search out desire paths, exploring implications and opportunities.
-From a ‘me’ to ‘we’ focus, the aim is to support a practice to produce experiences that serve, empower and enchant through audience encounters, outcomes that resonate with the latent needs of those that use/experience them, and that create an emotional connection with us as human beings.
-How could this approach contribute to your creative practice?
+Such traces sit at the intersection of design and user experience and offer a mindset for approaching new product and experience development.
+As a studio we will also work to explore implications and opportunities afforded by such a mindset in relation to the structure and narrative of writing.
+Nomadic thought and the principles of the rhizome may be useful concepts to help identify and develop a dissertation topic that responds to your authentic self.
+The aim is to underpin a practice that produces experiences that serve, empower and enchant through audience encounters, facilitate outcomes that resonate with human needs and create emotional connection with us as human beings.
+Could this approach work to inform your creative practice?

-Paths of Desire is for those seeking to explore their practice methodology and/or grow audience desire for their work.
-After the first three weeks, the studio will spend five weeks engaged in activities that model the development of a dissertation, before moving into individual tutorials.
-You will experience each other as a valuable resource in testing and confirming authentic areas of interest, and in developing the confidence to identify and set up key primary research experiences.
-Through readings, short pieces of writing, talks, exhibition and site visits, and the sharing of individual ideas and research findings, this studio aims to contribute to your strategic thinking, and notions of sustainability, empathy, and understanding of what constitutes creative success.
+Seminar weeks will model the identification, research and development of a dissertation topic, before moving into individual tutorials.
+You will experience each other as a valuable resource in testing areas of interest, and in developing the confidence to identify and set up primary research experiences (with due consideration of any Covid-19 related restrictions).
+Through readings, short pieces of writing, talks, exhibitions, site visits and the sharing of ideas and research findings, this studio aims to elicit what is important to you, contributing to your strategic thinking, a more sustainable practice and creative success in the process.

 - Ballard, S, Z Joyce, L Muller, 'FCJ-20’, in: Networked Utopias (Issue 20, p.6)